Essex PEEL 2016

 The force says...

-Bordering London, Essex covers 1,420 square miles with a 400-mile coastline.
-The county comprises 75% agricultural land, but there are a number of major urban conurbations, including Basildon, Thurrock and Southend.
-The current population of Essex is 1.7 million which is estimated to increase to 2 million by 2021.
-5.7% of Essex residents are of minority ethnic origin.
+Essex covers 1,420 square miles with a 400-mile coastline.
+The county comprises 75% agricultural land, but with a number of significant and spread out major urban conurbations, including Basildon, Thurrock and Southend.
+The population of Essex is 1.79 million with 5.6% of residents of minority ethnic origin.

-Stansted Airport (the UK’s fourth busiest) handled 21 million passengers in the 12 months to March 2015 (16.3% increase) whilst 1 million passengers travelled through Southend Airport.
+Stansted Airport (the UK’s fourth busiest) handled 23.2 million passengers in 2015/16 whilst approximately 0.9 million travelled through Southend Airport.

-The London Gateway port at Stanford-le-Hope is part of the UK’s Critical National Infrastructure, and the Port of Harwich provides passenger and freight links to Scandinavia and the Benelux countries.
+The London Gateway port is part of the UK’s Critical National Infrastructure, and the port of Harwich provides passenger and freight links to Scandinavia and Benelux countries.